csandmann/SandBox/README.md

 You will need to buy/setup
 * A Raspberry Pi Zero (W) with Raspbebian Lite and configured WiFi connection
 * An MFRC522 RFID Reader
-* A nice box to fit everything in
+* MIFARE Classic RFID Cards
 * A Mini-HDMI to 3.5" audio adapter
 * Stereo Speakers
 * Some wires and a soldering iron to connect the reader to the Raspberry Pi